In constant transformation for over 70 years,Amiens Zoo is an island of biodiversity that combines calm, nature and a change of scenery.

-With the opening in 2020 of Archipelagos and Shores, the first areas of the park's extension and renovation project, the visitor trail will be enriched with new experiences and new species including the magnificent Sumatran tiger.
+With the recent opening of Archipelagos and Shores, the first zones of the park's extension and renovation project, the visitor trail has been enriched with new experiences and new species, including the magnificent Sumatran tiger.

 The zoo of tomorrow is now a vehicle for raising awareness of the protection of biodiversity.
 It offers an exceptional 7-hectare interlude located a stone's throw from Amiens city centre, where plants and animals can be discovered along the water.